ashley-m/DS6050/README.md

 ## DS6050: Deep Learning
-This is a repository of work completed in Spring of 2025 for the School of Data Science Master's program.
+This is a repository of work completed in Spring of 2025 for the University of Virginia School of Data Science Master's program.